Aman130225/HR-Attrition-SQL-Analytics/README.md

 | Attrition without Overtime | **10.44%** |
 | Highest-Risk Tenure Group | **0–1 years (34.88%)** |

+## 💡 Business Impact

+The analysis highlights critical areas for intervention:
+- Improving working conditions for Sales teams could significantly reduce turnover.
+- Reducing excessive overtime may lower attrition by more than 20 percentage points.
+- Strengthening onboarding and mentorship for new hires can stabilize early-career retention.

+These insights provide HR leaders with a data-driven foundation for strategic workforce planning.

 ## ✅ What These Results Suggest
 - Attrition is concentrated in **Sales**, especially **Sales Representatives**.